NYFW '17 Wrap Up: Best Bits

 He faced some criticism for the brevity of his fashion show, that maybe would’ve been better called what it was- a party.
 But, we’re into it?
 Who else could bring a bunch of celebs to Brooklyn in an aptly named party bus? #WANGFEST saw the designer let loose, twerking after his runway, held on the street like an extravagant block party.

 He explained to Vogue UK, “I’ve been doing this for twelve years now and I wanted this season to be a love letter to New York — to the city that supported me from day one — and letting people see what is normally so closed off.”
-Among muses like Kendall, models embodied the party girl vibes Wang is known for, precisely draped cocktail dresses, hints of denim and unconvetional shirts.
+Among muses like Kendall Jenner, models embodied the party girl vibes Wang is known for, precisely draped cocktail dresses, hints of denim and unconventional shirts.

 Designers Dao-Yi Chow and Maxwell Osborne also made waves on social media this week, with their ready-to-wear show which showcased top stitched nylon, silk, and workmen jumpsuits.
 The androgynous and loose fit collection also offered up a sportier side, featuring their pieces from the collab with Air Jordan.
 In addition, they curated a Public School x MOET party, filled with the expensive champagne; pulling in models and performances from hip hop royalty.